Tales of Beastkin

 I lifted my head, and it was then that I saw a tall, lean figure standing there a little distance away.
 Hope soared within me.
 This was it.
 My only chance.
 When he turned on his heel, I knew I had to act fast.
 I said weakly, “Please, help me.”

 My pleading must have reached him because he paused and then turned to me once again.
 I heard a soft “Fuck,” from him before he came over to me.

 Kneeling close, I could only stare at him.
 He was gorgeous, with brown hair, smoky eyes, aquiline nose, high cheekbones, strong jawline, and firm lips—a face carved out of granite.

 The moment my gaze met his, I felt this sense of warmth and comfort washing over me, a feeling I hadn’t felt for a long time.
 A feeling I was sure I had forgotten, until that moment.

 He gathered me into his arms and then picked me up.
 Beyond grateful for his kindness, I said, “Thank you.”

 He didn’t respond.
 As he carried me toward the street, his expression was stone cold.
 Perhaps he, too, like the others, was repulsive of me because I was a beastkin?
 Although I admit I didn’t care.
-He had responded to my pleading and he was taking me to a hospital.
+He had respond to my pleading, and he was taking me to a hospital.
 That was enough for me.
 After this, we’d never see each other again anyway.

 Along the street, I didn’t miss the fact that people were staring at the man, in admiration and appreciation, and then me, either in astonishment or abhorrence, being carried in the man’s arms.
 My kind wasn’t supposed to be seen out in the open like this.
 Our place was either behind the wall of the institute or deep in the dark alley of the neighborhood.
 Me, with my distinctive appearance of white hair, fox ears, and fangs were a sight for sore eyes, which most didn’t appreciate.